ultraviolet-1986/seqconvert/README.md

 translated to a number so that conversion can be completed without creating duplicate base entries within the sequence.

-## Project Submission Status
+## Planned Updates

-Because of the assignment restriction of approximately 500 total lines of code, the following functionality is not completely implemented (but planned for future versions):
+The following functionality is not completely implemented (but planned for future versions):

 - tRNA > Protein Conversion.